hslatman/awesome-threat-intelligence/README.md

             <a href="https://github.com/mandiant/ioc_writer" target="_blank">ioc_writer</a>
         </td>
         <td>
-            Provides a python library that allows for basic creation and editing of OpenIOC objects.
+            Provides a Python library that allows for basic creation and editing of OpenIOC objects.
         </td>
     </tr>
     <tr>